Murder of Sylvia Likens: Death

-Arrest
+Arrests

-Gertrude Baniszewski initially beat Likens' corpse with a book, shouting "Faker!
+Gertrude Baniszewski initially beat Likens's corpse with a book, shouting "Faker!
 Faker!" in order to rouse her.
 However, she soon panicked and instructed Richard Hobbs to call the police from a nearby payphone.
-When police arrived at her address at approximately 6:30 p.m., Gertrude led the officers to Likens' emaciated, extensively bludgeoned, and mutilated body lying upon a soiled mattress in the bedroom before handing them the letter she had forced Likens to write previously by her dictation.
-She also claimed she had been "doctoring" the child for an hour or more prior to her death, having applied rubbing alcohol to Likens' wounds in a futile attempt at first aid before she had died.
+When police arrived at her address at approximately 6:30 p.m., Gertrude led the officers to Likens's emaciated, extensively bludgeoned, and mutilated body lying upon a soiled mattress in the bedroom before handing them the letter she had forced Likens to write previously by her dictation.
+She also claimed she had been "doctoring" the child for an hour or more prior to her death, having applied rubbing alcohol to Likens's wounds in a futile attempt at first aid before she had died.
 She added that Likens had earlier run away from her home with several teenage boys before returning to her house earlier that afternoon, bare-breasted and clutching the note.

-Clutching a Bible, Paula Baniszewski, having stated to all present in the household that Likens' death was "meant to happen," then glanced in Jenny's direction and calmly stated: "If you want to live with us, Jenny, we'll treat you like our own sister."
+Clutching a Bible, Paula Baniszewski, having stated to all present in the household that Likens's death was "meant to happen," then glanced in Jenny's direction and calmly stated: "If you want to live with us, Jenny, we'll treat you like our own sister."

-As previously instructed by Gertrude, Jenny Likens recited the rehearsed version of events leading to Likens' death to police, before whispering to the officers: "You get me out of here and I'll tell you everything."
+As previously instructed by Gertrude, Jenny Likens recited the rehearsed version of events leading to Likens's death to police, before whispering to the officers: "You get me out of here and I'll tell you everything."

-The formal statement provided by Jenny Likens prompted officers to arrest Gertrude, Paula, Stephanie, and John Baniszewski Jr. on suspicion of Likens' murder within hours of the discovery of her body.
+The formal statement provided by Jenny Likens prompted officers to arrest Gertrude, Paula, Stephanie, and John Baniszewski Jr. on suspicion of Likens's murder within hours of the discovery of her body.
 The same day, Coy Hubbard and Richard Hobbs were also arrested and charged with the same offenses.
 The three eldest Baniszewski children, plus Coy Hubbard, were placed in the custody of a nearby juvenile detention center; the younger Baniszewski children and Richard Hobbs were detained at the Indianapolis Children's Guardians Home.
 All were held without bail pending trial.